knnku/lighthouse-web-notes/README.md

 # Kenniku's LHL Notes

-This repository will contain all the notes for LHL's compass modules.
+This repository contains all of the notes taken by [Kenniku](https://github.com/knnku) for the [Lighthouse&nbsp;Labs](https://www.lighthouselabs.ca) Web Development Bootcamp.